IAPViewer Documentation

 What it shows

-- Site row — site pill with the cluster name, AP count, and client count.
+- Site row — site pill with a cluster-health glyph, AP count, and client count, tinted by the worst state currently present in the cluster.
 Always visible.

-- Wired Interface rows — port name, "slow link" warning triangle when the negotiated speed is ≤100 Mbps, and client count.
+- Wired Interface rows — port name, plus a blue advisory info-circle when the negotiated speed is ≤100 Mbps.

-- LLDP neighbour rows — appear under each wired port with system name, capability flag, management IP, and remote port.
-Switches get a distinct icon.
+- LLDP neighbour rows — appear under each wired port with the neighbour's system name; switches get a distinct icon.
+The full LLDP detail (port, IP, capabilities, PoE) lives on the wired-port card.

 - Ghost rows — clients that have just roamed away appear italicised and dimmed with their move destination, so you can trace a roam in real time.